tiritor/OMuProCU-utils/README.md

 # OMuProCU utils

-This repository contains the python package for OMuProCU utilities which was needed for the paper ```Low Impact Tenant Code Updates on Multi-tenant Programmable Switches```.
+This repository contains the python package for OMuProCU utilities which was needed for the papers [`Low Impact Tenant Code Updates on Multi-tenant Programmable Switches`](https://ieeexplore.ieee.org/abstract/document/10327866) and ```Orchestrating Multi-Tenant Code Updates Across Multiple Programmable Switches``.

-The core package can be found [here]()
+The core package can be found [here](https://github.com/tiritor/OMuProCU-core)

 The package contains the following modules:

 - Protobuf Message Descritions for OMuProCU (including [Open-Tofino BarefootRuntime Protobuf](https://github.com/barefootnetworks/Open-Tofino))
-- Validator for TDC
+- Validator for TDC and MDTDC
 - Persistor for OMuProCU states

 Also, a [OMuProCU reference client](src/orchestrator_utils/orchestrator_client.py) is implemented for the API, which can be used for deployment submissions to the proposed OMuProCU.